ThaNightHawk/wipbot/README.md

-# wipbot for beat saber streamers
+# WIPbot for Beat Saber streamers

 > [!NOTE]
 > Required BeatSaberPlus or CatCore.